 The CMHA-S platform is based on hyaluronic acid ("HA"), a naturally occurring polymer that is important in many physiological processes, including wound healing, tissue homeostasis, and joint lubrication.
 To create hydrogels, the HA is modified to create CMHA-S that is then cross-linked together through the thiol groups.
-Some products employ disulfide cross-linking while others utilize a Polyethylene Glycol Diacrylate, or PEGDA, cross-linker.
-Cross-linking slows degradation of the HA backbone and provides a matrix for incorporating therapeutic agents.
+Some products employ disulfide cross-linking while others utilize a Polyethylene Glycol Diacrylate, or PEGDA, cross-linking slows degradation of the HA backbone and provides a matrix for incorporating therapeutic agents.
 Variations in the number of thiols per molecule, the molecular weight of the polymer, the concentration of the polymer, the type of cross-linking, and incorporation of active ingredients, provides a highly versatile platform that can be tailored to a specific application.
 CMHA-S can be formulated as gels or films.

 Our first CMHA-S-based product candidate, the EyeGate Ocular Bandage Gel ("OBG"), is a topically-applied eye drop formulation that has completed its first-in-man clinical trial.
-We have recently announced positive top-line data from this initial pilot trial evaluating the ability of EyeGate OBG to accelerate ocular surface re-epithelialization following photorefractive keratectomy ("PRK").
+We announced positive top-line data from the initial pilot trial evaluating the ability of EyeGate OBG to accelerate ocular surface re-epithelialization following photorefractive keratectomy ("PRK").
 The EyeGate OBG eye drop creates a thin, durable and protective coating to the damaged surface of the eye, serving to facilitate and accelerate corneal re-epithelization.
-The EyeGate OBG is intended for the management of corneal epithelial defects, and to accelerate re-epithelization of the ocular surface following surgery, injection, and other traumatic and non-traumatic conditions.
+The EyeGate OBG is intended for the management of corneal epithelial wounds, defects, and epitheliopathies.

-Pilot preclinical studies suggest that the specific CMHA-S chemical modification comprising the EyeGate OBG creates a favorable set of attributes, including prolonged retention time on the ocular surface, and a smooth continuous clear barrier without blur that can minimize mechanical lid friction, reduce repeat injury, and mechanically protect the ocular surface, allowing accelerated corneal re-epithelization.
+Preclinical studies suggest that the specific CMHA-S chemical modification comprising the EyeGate OBG creates a favorable set of attributes, including prolonged retention time on the ocular surface, and a smooth continuous clear barrier without blur that can minimize mechanical lid friction, reduce repeat injury, and mechanically protect the ocular surface, allowing accelerated corneal re-epithelization.

 The gel is presently available commercially as a veterinary device indicated for use in the management of superficial corneal ulcers.
-Manufactured by SentrX Animal Care and sold in the U.S. by Bayer Animal Health as Remend® Corneal Repair, the product has been used successfully for five years in dogs, cats and horses, without adverse effects.
+Manufactured by SentrX Animal Care and sold in the U.S. by Bayer Animal Health as Remend[®] Corneal Repair, the product has been used successfully for five years in dogs, cats and horses, without adverse effects.
 The composition of the veterinary product is identical to that of the EyeGate OBG.
 We do not have the rights to the CMHA-S platform for animal health or veterinary medicine.